How to become a butcher

 Work

-You can start as a trainee or assistant butcher and learn on the job.
-Knowledge of the meat trade or experience in food retailing may help you find a trainee job.
+You can start as a trainee in a butcher's shop and learn on the job.
+Knowledge of the meat trade, meat processing or experience in food retailing may help you to find a trainee position.

 More Information